berithpy/ekumenlabs.github.io/README.md

 ## Deploy the Website

 **Be careful:** Before deploying, you need to manually build the static files of the website, using the previously mentioned command.
-Make sure you have the updated `middleman` branch with the lastest changes that you want to deploy and nothing else.
+Make sure you have the updated `middleman` branch with the latest changes that you want to deploy and nothing else.

 You can deploy the website by doing: